jamie-taylor-rjj/invoice-generator/docs/readme.md

 A continuous integration and continuous deployment (CI/CD) pipeline is a series of steps that must be performed in order to deliver a new version of software.
 CI/CD pipelines are a practice focused on improving software delivery throughout the software development life cycle via automation.

-By automating Ci/CD throughout development, testing, production and monitoring phases of the software development life cycle, organisations are able to develop higher quality code, faster.
-Although it's possible to manually execute each of the steps of a CI/CD pipeline, the true value of CI/CD pipiles realised through automation.
+By automating CI/CD throughout development, testing, production and monitoring phases of the software development life cycle, organisations are able to develop higher quality code, faster.
+Although it's possible to manually execute each of the steps of a CI/CD pipeline, the true value of CI/CD pipiles are realised through automation.

 #### What is a CI/CD Pipeline?
 Explained further